The VIEWPixx3 /OLED user manual is still under development. If you have any questions, please contact our support team at support@vpixx.com.

 Cleaning and Maintenance

-Commercial cleaning products or disinfectants can be used to clean the stand, frame, and cables.
-Do not apply products directly to the hardware; instead, apply them to a soft cloth and wipe down the hardware as needed.
+Commercial cleaning products or disinfectants may be used on the stand, frame, and cables.
+Apply the product to a soft cloth (not directly to the hardware) and wipe as needed.
+Clean ports using compressed air.

 Troubleshooting your Device